-To configure the environment, first create an ADF Mobile application that includes a project with the ADF Mobile technology scope.
+To configure the environment, first create an ADF Mobile browser client application that includes a project with the ADF Mobile browser client technology.

-To create the ADF Mobile Application and the Mobile Project
+To create the ADF Mobile Browser Client Application and the ADF Mobile Browser Client Project

-Choose File and then New.
+1. Choose File and then New.
 The New Gallery appears (Figure 2-1).